 You can watch him here on his TED Talk explaining how it all started.
 Great video!

-As the photographer uploaded the images from the shoot to stock photo sites, things took a turn for the worse and the model couldn’t regret more to have taken part in it.
+As the photographer uploaded the images from the shoot to (free) stock photo sites, things took a turn for the worse and the model couldn’t regret more to have taken part in it.
 Why was it so bad?
 Because something in his image and facial expression leads creatives in various corners of the world to use the photos in connection with sensitive and not very happy topics.
 He illustrated articles on abusive relationships, various delicate male diseases and medical conditions, low-budget sci-fi novels… to name a few.

 In the end, Massariello felt his initial ego boost from the shoot was completely diluted by the fact different people across the world found him to be a good representation of such negative concepts, and the fact millions of others would associate his face to those concepts after seeing the ads, articles and social media posts certainly didn’t help.